 No trip to the Bay Islands is complete without a stop on tiny Utila Honduras.
 Located only a quick ferry ride from Roatan, Utila is famous for its great diving, lower prices and awesome nightlife scene.
-With the lower cost of living, it’s the perfect place for a weekend getaway and change of scenery.
+With the lower cost of living (especially when you compare Utila to Roatan), it’s the perfect place for a weekend getaway and change of scenery.

 I set out on a Friday, intent on spending the weekend in Utila.
 Once I had a taste of the backpacker lifestyle and laid-back vibe, those two days quickly turned into a full week.
 Keep reading for the best things to do on Utila!